spurll/ytdl/readme.md

 Feature Requests
 ----------------

-* TODO: Fix formatting
+* Add an animated loading image (with "this can take a few minutes")
-* TODO: Delete downloads after a while
+* Delete downloads after a while
-* TODO: Include recommended cron lines for deleting old downloads and updating ytdl
+* Include recommended cron lines for deleting old downloads and updating ytdl

 Known Bugs
 ----------